e-ian/port/youtube_playlist_data.md

 ## Conclusion

 This guide has walked you through creating a comprehensive YouTube content catalog in Port.
-By implementing this integration, you've gained:
+By implementing this integration, you have:

 1. Automated playlist and video tracking through self-service actions
 2. A structured data model for organizing YouTube content